ukahoot/ukahoot/site/README.md

 After those are installed, you can build by executing `make` in a terminal window

 ## Developer mode
-ukahoot has a "developer mode" which loads the source files instead of the build file.
+ukahoot has a "developer mode" which loads the source files instead of the build file.<br>
-To enable developer mode, set "ukahootDevMode" in localStorage to any value To disable it, delete the "ukahootDevMode" value
+To enable developer mode, set "ukahootDevMode" in localStorage to any value.<br>
+To disable it, delete the "ukahootDevMode" value.<br>